-- Even if you do not press the shutter button halfway, the camera will continue focusing the subject. - Since the lens is always operating, it will consume battery power and the movie shooting time (p.194) will be shorter. - Depending on the lens, the focusing noise may be recorded.
-To reduce the recording of the lens operation noise, use a commercially-available external microphone.
+- Even if you do not press the shutter button halfway, the camera will continue focusing the subject. - Since the lens is always operating, it will consume battery power and the movie shooting time (p.194) will be shorter. - With certain lenses, the lens mechanical sound during focusing may be recorded.
+If this happens, use the Directional Stereo Microphone DM-E1 (sold separately) to reduce the lens mechanical sound in the movie.
 With EF-S 18-135mm f/3.5-5.6 IS STM lens, the lens operation noise will be minimal. - During Movie Servo AF, turn off the camera's power before you set the lens' focus mode switch to <MF>.

-- · If you want to stop focusing at the target spot or if you do not want the lens operation noise to be recorded, you can temporarily stop Movie Servo AF as follows.
+- If you want to stop focusing at the target spot or if you do not want the lens operation noise to be recorded, you can temporarily stop Movie Servo AF as follows.
 When you stop Movie Servo AF, the AF point will turn gray.
-When you perform the same steps below, Movie Servo AF will resume. - Press the < \$> button. - Tap the [con on the lower left of the screen. - If [6: Shutter/AE lock button] is set to [2: AF/AF lock, no AE lock] in the [4: Custom Functions (C.Fn)], Movie Servo AF will stop while you hold down the < ★> button.
-When you let go of the < > button.
-Movie Servo AF will resume. - While Movie Servo AF is stopped, if you press a button such as <MENU> or <▶> and then return to movie shooting.
-Movie Servo AF will resume
+When you perform the same steps below, Movie Servo AF will resume. - Press the <\$> button. - Tap the [INTER] icon on the lower left of the screen. - If [6: Shutter/AE lock button] is set to [2: AF/AF lock, no AE lock] in the [♥4: Custom Functions (C.Fn)], Movie Servo AF will stop while you hold down the <★ > button.
+When you let go of the <★ > button, Movie Servo AF will resume. - While Movie Servo AF is stopped, if you press a button such as <MENU> or <>> and then return to movie shooting, Movie Servo AF will resume.